 After selecting an apostolic prayer or other passage, choose one or two points to pray from the specific apostolic prayer or promise.

-On the mic: Share in about one sentence the Scripture and main focus of your prayer, afterward beginning to pray to Father God the points you chose from that Scripture.
+Share in 1-2 sentences about the Scripture and main focus of your prayer.
+Then pray the points you chose from that Scripture.

-End your prayer with the final phrase of your choice: “In Jesus’ name, give us a spirit of wisdom and revelation.”
-(The worship team then will begin singing phrases from the prayer focus in that moment, such as, Singer 1: “Lord, give us wisdom and revelation,” Singer 2: “Release Your revelation, God,” and so forth.)
+3. End your prayer with the final phrase of your choice: “In Jesus’ name, give us a spirit of wisdom and revelation.”
+(The worship team will begin singing phrases from your prayer, such as, “Lord, give us wisdom and revelation,” “release Your revelation, God,” etc.)